MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands.md

 To host a UWP control in a WPF (or Windows Forms) app, you'll need the following components in your solution.
 This article provides instructions for creating each of these components.

 * **The project and source code for your app**.
-Using the [WindowsXamlHost](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control to host standard first-party UWP controls is supported in apps that target the .NET Framework or .NET Core 3.
+Using the [WindowsXamlHost](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control to host standard first-party UWP controls is supported in apps that target the .NET Core 3.

 * **A UWP app project that defines a root Application class that derives from XamlApplication**.
 Your WPF or Windows Forms project must have access to an instance of the [Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/tree/master/Microsoft.Toolkit.Win32.UI.XamlApplication) class provided by the Windows Community Toolkit.
 This object acts as a root metadata provider for loading metadata for custom UWP XAML types in assemblies in the current directory of your application.